ACE3201 : Marketing and Public Policy

 Teaching Rationale And Relationship

 Formal lectures and in-class discussion will assist the students in achieving the stated learning outcomes.
 There will be opportunities for students to pose questions, debate, and critically discuss issues during class sessions.
-A variety of materials will be posted on Blackboard, including most key readings and supplementary sources.
+A variety of materials will be posted on the University Virtual Learning System, including most key readings and supplementary sources.

 The format of resits will be determined by the Board of Examiners